trzy/FasterRCNN/README.md

 ### PyTorch Setup with CUDA

+The PyTorch version *requires* CUDA.
 As far as I know, it is not possible to obtain CUDA-enabled PyTorch packages using pip.
 Therefore, the required packages are commented out in `pytorch/requirements.txt` and must be obtained manually using a command found on the PyTorch web site.
 Begin by executing the following commands in the base Faster R-CNN source directory:

 ```
 python -m venv pytorch_venv